fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

 This will generate the Fastqs in the specified output directory (e.g. ``bcl2fastq``) along with an HTML report derived from the ``cellranger-arc`` JSON QC summary file, statistics for the Fastqs.

+By default adapter trimming is automatically disabled by removing the adapter sequences in the sample sheet.

 .. note::